ycpcs/fys100-fall2015/schedule.md

 *Preliminary schedule, likely to change drastically*

 This page lists the schedule topics and readings for the course.
+It is possible that the schedule will change: any changes will be announced in class and on the course website.

 It is very important to do the readings *before class*.
 Doing so will help you to be prepared for in-class activities, and will prepare you to contribute to in-class discussions.